JJK70/boston-beer-hall/README.md

 Flexbox, billboards, buttons and form styling and functionality was used by implementing the Boostrrap CDN: [link](https://getbootstrap.com/")

-User authorization was implemented using Google OAuth - [link](https://console.cloud.google.com/apis/)
+User authorization was implemented using Google OAuth: [link](https://console.cloud.google.com/apis/)

 The images for the rotating billboard on the homepage are from Unsplash: [link](https://unsplash.com)
 - Image one is from: Kazeund